-723 6 EPC URI
+682 6.
+EPC URI

-This section specifies the "pure identity URI" form of the EPC, or simply the "EPC"

-which the character is represented by a percent sign, followed by two hexadecimal digits that give the ASCII character code for the character.

-- 725 URI."
-The EPC URI is the preferred way within an information system to denote a - 726 specific physical object. - 727 The EPC URI is a string having the following form: - 728 urn:epc:id:scheme:component1.component2....

-- where scheme names an EPC scheme, and component1, component2, and - 730 following parts are the remainder of the EPC whose precise form depends on which EPC - scheme is used.
-The available EPC schemes are specified below in Table 2 in - 732 Section 6.3. - An example of a specific EPC URI is the following, where the scheme is sgtin:

-- 734 urn:epc:id:sgtin:0614141.112345.400 - Each EPC scheme provides a namespace of identifiers that can be used to identify - physical objects of a particular type.
-Collectively, the EPC URIs from all schemes are - unique identifiers for any type of physical object.
+- This section specifies the "pure identity URI" form of the EPC, or simply the "EPC URI."
+The - 684 EPC URI is the preferred way within an information system to denote a specific physical object. - The EPC URI is a string having the following form: - 686 urn:epc:id:scheme:component1.component2.... - where scheme names an EPC scheme, and component 1, component 2, and following parts - are the remainder of the EPC whose precise form depends on which EPC scheme is used.
+The - available EPC schemes are specified below in Table 2 in Section 6.3. - An example of a specific EPC URI is the following, where the scheme is sqtin: - 691 urn:epc:id:sgtin:0614141.112345.400 - Each EPC scheme provides a namespace of identifiers that can be used to identify physical - objects of a particular type.
+Collectively, the EPC URIs from all schemes are unique identifiers - for any type of physical object.

-6.1 Use of the EPC URI
+6.1.
+Use of the EPC URI

-- 739 The EPC URI is the preferred way within an information system to denote a specific - 740 physical object.
+- The EPC URI is the preferred way within an information system to denote a specific physical - 697 object.

-- 741 The structure of the EPC URI guarantees worldwide uniqueness of the EPC across all - types of physical objects and applications.
-In order to preserve worldwide uniqueness, - each EPC URI must be used in its entirety when a unique identifier is called for, and not - broken into constituent parts nor the urn:epc:id: prefix abbreviated or dropped. - When asking the question "do these two data structures refer to the same physical - object?", where each data structure uses an EPC URI to refer to a physical object, the - question may be answered simply by comparing the full EPC URI strings as specified in - 748 [RFC3986], Section 6.2.
-In most cases, the "simple string comparison" method sufficies, - though if a URI contains percent-encoding triplets the hexadecimal digits may require - case normalization as described in [RFC3986], Section 6.2.2.1.
-The construction of the - 751 EPC URI guarantees uniqueness across all categories of objects, provided that the URI is - used in its entirety. - 753 In other situations, applications may wish to exploit the internal structure of an EPC URI - for purposes of filtering, selection, or distribution.
-For example, an application may wish - to query a database for all records pertaining to instances of a specific product identified - by a GTIN.
-This amounts to querying for all EPCs whose GS1 Company Prefix and item - reference components match a given value, disregarding the serial number component. - Another example is found in the Object Name Service (ONS) [ONS1.0.1], which uses the - 759 first component of an EPC to delegate a query to a "local ONS" operated by an individual - 760 company.
-This allows the ONS system to scale in a way that would be quite difficult if - all ONS records were stored in a flat database maintained by a single organization. - 762 While the internal structure of the EPC may be exploited for filtering, selection, and - distribution as illustrated above, it is essential that the EPC URI be used in its entirety - 764 when used as a unique identifier.
+- The structure of the EPC URI guarantees worldwide uniqueness of the EPC across all types of - 699 physical objects and applications.
+In order to preserve worldwide uniqueness, each EPC URI - must be used in its entirety when a unique identifier is called for, and not broken into constituent - 701 parts nor the urn:epc:id: prefix abbreviated or dropped. - When asking the question "do these two data structures refer to the same physical object?", - where each data structure uses an EPC URI to refer to a physical object, the question may be - answered simply by comparing the full EPC URI strings as specified in [RFC3986], Section 6.2. - In most cases, the "simple string comparison" method sufficies, though if a URI contains - percent-encoding triplets the hexadecimal digits may require case normalization as described in - 707 [RFC3986], Section 6.2.2.1.
+The construction of the EPC URI guarantees uniqueness across all - categories of objects, provided that the URI is used in its entirety. - 709 In other situations, applications may wish to exploit the internal structure of an EPC URI for - purposes of filtering, selection, or distribution.
+For example, an application may wish to query a - database for all records pertaining to instances of a specific product identified by a GTIN.
+This - amounts to querying for all EPCs whose GS1 Company Prefix and item reference components - match a given value, disregarding the serial number component.
+Another example is found in - the Object Name Service (ONS) [ONS1.0.1], which uses the first component of an EPC to - delegate a query to a "local ONS" operated by an individual company.
+This allows the ONS - 716 system to scale in a way that would be quite difficult if all ONS records were stored in a flat - 717 database maintained by a single organization.

+- While the internal structure of the EPC may be exploited for filtering, selection, and distribution - as illustrated above, it is essential that the EPC URI be used in its entirety when used as a unique - 720 identifier.

-6.2 Assignment of EPCs to Physical Objects
+6.2.
+Assignment of EPCs to Physical Objects